Your Drinking Water

 In 1991, the U.S. Environmental Protection Agency instituted the Lead and Copper Monitoring Rule in an effort to limit lead in the drinking water.
 This rule is unique in that samples are collected from the customers’ tap, not within the system where the majority of the water quality monitoring and testing usually takes place.
 If the requirement is not met, then the utility must institute a technology that controls the level of lead and copper reaching the consumer, most commonly through a practice known as “corrosion control.”

 Elevated levels of lead in drinking water can cause serious health problems, especially for pregnant women and young children.
-Long Beach Water is responsible for providing high-quality drinking water to your home up to your water meter.
+LB Utilities is responsible for providing high-quality drinking water to your home up to your water meter.
 Homeowners should be aware of the variety of materials used in home plumbing fixtures, some of which may contribute to lead in the water once inside the home.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using the water for cooking or drinking.